fs-os/fs-os/README.md

 check it out [here](https://github.com/fs-os/fs-os/wiki) and open an issue if you find wrong or incomplete information.

+The goal of this project is not to create a user-friendly and secure system.
+The goal is to create a playground for tinkering, where you have a lot of power and a lot of things that can go wrong.
+As the project evolves, I would like that tinkering to be more accessible at runtime, instead of having to edit the code directly and re-compile the OS.
+Being able to edit code and assembly at runtime (not necessarily the operating system's code) would be amazing.

-An important part of this project, as the name implies, is to keep it as simple as possible.
-This is very important to understand how everything in the project works (*which is the main goal!*).
+An important part of this project, as the name implies, is to keep it very simple and bloat-free.
+This is very important to understand how everything in the project works, which is one of the main goals.

 Some interesting resources that influenced the project's philosophy:
 - [GNU philosophy](https://www.gnu.org/philosophy) (See [free](https://www.gnu.org/philosophy/free-sw.html)).